How To Make Money Off a Class-Action Lawsuit

 - Class Actions That Are Currently Open

 If a company doesn’t deliver on its promises to you, it doesn’t matter how unfair it is nor how angry you are — you aren’t likely to file a lawsuit for $15, or $50 or even $500, Even for damages larger than small claims court allows, with lawyers’ fees averaging nearly $400 an hour, it’s often not worth your while.

 That’s where class-action lawsuits come in.
 If tens of thousands of people lost $50 each, an attorney might be able to file a class-action lawsuit for the entire class.
-Each person might only get a small amount of damages, but a class-action attorney could count on a fee large enough to cover her time.
+Each person might only get a small amount of damages, but a class-action attorney could count on a fee large enough to cover their time.

 What exactly is a class action and how can you file one?
 Keep reading to find out how to make money from a class-action lawsuit.

 Cornell University’s Legal Information Institute defines a class action suit as one where one or more individuals files a lawsuit on behalf of a larger group, called a class.
 As a representative action, a class action suit lets courts hear a single case even if hundreds or thousands of people suffered damages at the hands of the same defendant.
 When an attorney files a class action, they don’t even know the names of more than a few of the plaintiffs.

 Class actions keep courts from getting bogged down with individuals cases, and they also benefit parties to the suit.
 Ligitation costs are shared among plaintiffs, and their representation is assured even if they’re absent from proceedings.
 For defendants, a class action ensures consistency in the resolution of many similar cases at the same time.